 Circling before lying down: Just “making the bed”

 There are a few common explanations for why your dog circles before lying down.
 The first theory holds that circling is your dog’s way of simply making a more comfortable spot.
-Circling can involve one spin, or several spins, or even the act of pawing at the bed/rug/floor before plopping down.
+Circling can involve one spin, or several spins, or the act of digging at the bed/rug/floor before plopping down.
 This could be a vestige of a nesting action, harking back to when dogs’ wild cousins had to tamp down grass and other surfaces, smoothing away any prickles or stones.

 Stanley Coren, PhD., professor emeritus in the Department of Psychology at the University of British Columbia and author of multiple books on dog behavior including The Intelligence of Dogs, conducted his own survey of 62 dogs to test this “nesting” theory.
 The dogs were observed bedding down on either a smooth surface or an uneven surface (like a thick shag rug).
 He found that dogs were about three times more likely to circle on the “rough” surface—the thick carpet—and several dogs on that surface also scratched or dug before lying down.